 Much funny, such cool.
-Though grammatically incorrect, this nonsensical phrase amongst others have made it into the digital Zeitgeist of internet humor.
-Every few weeks, one new meme will achieve a viral status, be circulated through multiple platforms, and then be retired.
+Though grammatically incorrect, this nonsensical phrase amongst others has made it into the digital Zeitgeist of internet humor.
+Every few weeks, one new meme will achieve viral status, be circulated through multiple platforms, and then be retired.
 It’s a cultural swapping of jokes that advertisers have attempted to utilize in order to reach younger demographics.
 “Memevertising” isn’t always easy, but if done correctly, it can win you the “likes” and love of millennials.

 Memes can be characterized as clever, memorable, and concise.
 Anything more than 20 words can be far too much to digest and will easily be scrolled past for more accessible content.
 The reason they’re so unique is their ability to convey the complex idiosyncrasies of life and relay them in a relatable manner.
 There you have it, the key to being the keenest kid on the block.

 It’s actually not that easy to properly utilize memes in your advertising.
 If your brand doesn’t already consist of some humor elements, the sudden introduction of a meme will come across as forced and ingenuine.
 A Twitter account called @BrandsSayingBae chronicles cringe-worthy corporate attempts at being trendy.
 Don’t force yourself to be funny if you aren’t funny.
 Period.
 Desperately trying to boost your popularity by cashing in on an already viral meme is commonly referred to as “memejacking” and isn’t a good look for any business’s brand.
 Once you find out if memes are right for you, there are a few factors one must keep in mind.